Tips to Make Your Assignment Introduction Catchy and Engaging

 We are talking about any kind of sweeping generalization or a statement which is too broad and epic.
 For instance, you should avoid starting with something like “Since the beginning of time…”, “Ever since the humankind has…”, “Throughout all human history…”.
 You get the idea.
 First of all, it is very difficult to back such a huge generalization with facts and proof, which means you are setting yourself up to fail the reader’s expectations.
 Second, such introductions have already been done to death, and they really bring nothing new to the table.

-Instead of going with something like “People have been drawing ever since they have…”, perhaps it would be better to start with a short story which will intrigue the reader.
+Instead of going with something like “People have been drawing ever since they have…”, perhaps it would be better to start with a short story that will intrigue the reader.
 Something like “When you look at your favorite painting or photograph, you can’t help but wonder about a man’s desire to create.
 The earliest cave drawings are proof that…”.
 Of course, some academic papers need to follow a strict form, and you might not be able to pull this off every single time, but it’s always good to engage your readers this way.

 Never Start with a Dictionary Definition